Cuisine of New England: Baked beans

-Colonists learned to make baked beans from the Native American people.
-Baked beans are slowed cooked in an oven at a low temperature.
+Colonists learned to make baked beans from Native Americans.
+Baked beans are slow-cooked in an oven at a low temperature.
 They are sweetened, traditionally with maple syrup or molasses.
 The molasses is what sets them apart as New England baked beans.
-The Pilgrims and other early colonists were forbidden from cooking on Sundays, when these Christian communities observed the Sabbath, and this made baked beans a meal that is common for Saturday night dinner and all day Sunday.
+The Pilgrims and other early colonists were forbidden to cook on Sundays, when these Christian communities observed the Sabbath, which made baked beans a common meal for Saturday night dinner and all day Sunday.
 Two regional styles are Boston Baked Beans and Maine Baked Beans.
-The difference between the two styles is that Boston beans are made with small white navy beans or pea beans with thin skin while Maine beans are made with native bean varieties with thicker skins.
+The difference between the two styles is that Boston beans are made with small white, navy, or pea beans with thin skins, while Maine beans are made with native bean varieties with thicker skins.
 These varieties are Marifax, soldier beans, and the most popular baked bean variety in Maine is the yellow-eye bean.

-Casseroles, soups and stews
+Casseroles, soups, and stews

-The custom of bringing one-dish casseroles (also called hot dishes) to barn raisings and church suppers was not exclusive to New England, but included traditional variations of baked beans and succotash.
+The custom of bringing one-dish casseroles (also called hot dishes) to barn raisings and church suppers was not exclusive to New England, but also included traditional variations such as baked beans and succotash.
 Modern recipes can be made with any ingredients available at markets.
 Seafood casseroles are made with cream sauce and bread crumb topping.

-American chop suey is a casserole dish made with ground beef, macaroni and a seasoned tomato sauce.
+American chop suey is a casserole dish made with ground beef, macaroni, and a seasoned tomato sauce.
 Though unrelated to Hungarian goulash, in other regions of the United States it may be called American goulash amongst other names.